cdvelop/cdvelop/README.md

 ## 👋 Hello!
 I'm César

-**Licensed Computer Engineer** in IT since 2007, I'm quite passionate about software development and other crazy stuff too. 🤪

 ### 📌 Featured projects

 - **[tinystring](https://github.com/cdvelop/tinystring):** Ultra-lightweight Go library (up to **75% smaller** than the standard library compiled with tinygo) for text manipulation, conversion, formatting and error handling.